Filter Content

 Head of Campus

-At Noosa District State High School, we continue to take pride in the way our students present themselves.
-Our uniform reflects the high standards, unity, and respect that are central to our school culture.
+At Noosa District State High School, we continue to uphold high standards in student presentation.
+Our uniform is a symbol of unity, respect, and school pride—values that are deeply embedded in our culture.

-Thank you for your ongoing support of our uniform expectations and for helping us maintain a sense of pride and belonging across our school communit
+Thank you for your continued support in maintaining our uniform expectations and fostering a sense of pride and belonging across our school community.

 QParents Update – Consent Manager Trial Continues

-Noosa District SHS is continuing the Semester 2 trial of the Consent Manager feature in QParents, part of our commitment to improving communication and permission processes.
+Our Semester 2 trial of the Consent Manager feature in QParents is ongoing, as part of our commitment to streamlining communication and permission processes.

-This digital tool allows parents and carers to provide consent for school activities—such as excursions, media releases, and curriculum events—directly through the QParents app.
+This digital tool enables parents and carers to provide consent for school activities—such as excursions, media releases, and curriculum events—directly through the QParents app.

-We’ve seen strong engagement so far, especially for more recent excursions like intercschool sport.
+We’ve seen strong uptake, particularly for recent events like interschool sport.
 Thank you to all families who have embraced this new platform.

-If you need help accessing or setting up your QParents account, please contact the school office.
-We appreciate your partnership as we trial this system designed to support families, improve efficiency, and enhance school-home communication.
+If you need assistance with accessing or setting up your QParents account, please contact the school office.
+We appreciate your partnership as we continue to trial this system designed to support families and enhance school-home communication.

 Kind regards